 Hardware issues can range from link bring-up to problems seen after hours of testing.
 This section provides debug steps for common issues.
-The ChipScope tool is a valuable resource to use in hardware debug and the signal names mentioned in the following individual sections can be probed using the ChipScope tool for debugging the specific problems.
+The Vivado Lab Tools are a valuable resource to use in hardware debug and the signal names mentioned in the following individual sections can be probed using the Vivado Lab Tools for debugging the specific problems.
 Many of these common issues can also be applied to debugging design simulations.
 Details are provided on:

 - General Checks

 - Problems with Transmitting and Receiving Frames

 - Problems with the MDIO

 - Link Fault

+- Data Throughput